Industrial Engineering Master's Degree: Systems Engineering

 Degree required for admission: Students admitted to the program must possess a bachelor's degree in engineering, science, mathematics, statistics, or other related fields from an accredited academic institution.
 Applicants should have a strong undergraduate record to be competitive for admission.

 We accept applications on a rolling basis, which means there are no deadlines to apply.
-Please submit your degree applications no later than 4 - 6 weeks before the semester you wish to enroll.
+Please submit your degree applications no later than four-to-six weeks before the semester in which you wish to enroll.

-Students must complete all required courses for a total of 30 graduate points of academic work via CVN with an academic average of 2.67 or better.
-All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
+Students must complete all core courses and selected electives for a total of 30 graduate points of academic work via CVN while maintaining a 2.67 overall grade point average or better.
+All degree requirements must be completed within five (5) years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.

 Course List